joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/usage.rst

 .. warning::

-    Connecting both Jenkins servers at the beginning is necessary.
+    Connecting Jenkins servers before initiating other functions is necessary.

 Transfer Jobs or Views